Limb-girdle muscular dystrophy type 2I/R9

-Limb-girdle muscular dystrophy (LGMD) is a term for a group of diseases that cause weakness and wasting of the muscles in the arms and legs.
+Limb-girdle muscular dystrophy 2I/R9 (LGMD 2I/R9) is a term for a group of inherited diseases that cause weakness and wasting of the muscles in the arms and legs.
 The muscles most affected are those closest to the body (proximal muscles), specifically the muscles of the shoulders, upper arms, pelvic area and thighs.
-The severity, age of onset, and features of LGMD vary among the many subtypes of the condition and are often inconsistent, even within the same family.
+The severity, age of onset, and features of LGMD 2I/R9 vary among the many subtypes of the condition.

-Visit the National Institutes of Health Medline Plus website to learn more about Limb-Girdle Muscular Dystrophy.
+Visit the National Institutes of Health Medline Plus website to learn more about Limb-Girdle Muscular Dystrophy R9.

 Limb-Girdle Advocacy Partners

-We are fortunate to work with patient advocacy groups, as well as leading researchers, scientists and medical professionals to bring new therapeutics for LGMD and other forms of muscular dystrophy into the clinic.
+We are fortunate to work with patient advocacy groups, as well as leading researchers, scientists and medical professionals to help bring new therapeutics for LGMDR9 and other forms of muscular dystrophy into the clinic.

 Clinical Trials

-Many who can benefit from promising gene therapeutics face a significantly altered way of life.
+Many patients with genetic diseases may suffer an altered way of life.
 Many of these diseases are progressive.
 Thus, time is of the essence and the importance of every clinical trial has greater meaning to all of us at AskBio.

 Interested in clinical trials?